Jeanmass/setTimeout-loop/readme.md

-# Synchronous setTimeout loop
+# Synchronous

-In javascript, loops like for...of are asynchronous, which means that setTimeout will not work properly if you use it in a loop.
-If you want to loop through an array or a string synchronously, you have to come up with another solution.
+In javascript, loops like for...of are synchronous, but setTimeout will not work properly if you use it in a loop because while the execution is delayed by setTimeout, your program will continue to loop through the following items in your array.
+If you want to loop through an array or a string synchronously while delaying execution with setTimeout, you have to come up with another solution.

 As a beginner in javascript, i had a hard time finding a clear and comprehensible solution to this problem.
 So when i found one, i decided to share it in the most beginner friendly way i could.